 I chose this gift box for the wide variety of goodies IN it.
 Plus those socks were just too cute to pass up!
 (I also priced out a TON of gift boxes in other places and this one met the price/value/coolness factor I was looking for.)

 Years I go I hired an amazing coach, Kristen Nolan, who got me back on track with food – what could I eat for actual energy.
-(She’s since retired but I STILL use her snacking system!)
+(She’s since retired but I STILL use her snacking system – see it here.)
 Kristen was big on snacks that had a carb, fat, and a protein.

 Examples would be like dried fruit and a cheese stick.
 Apple sauce with a protein powder and a dab of peanut butter.